-Since something is better than nothing, then more of that something is usually even better – thus, the reason why so many traditional bank savers have been researching annuity rates over the last ten years.
+Since something is better than nothing, then more of that something is usually even better – thus, the reason why so many traditional bank savers have been researching and choosing higher annuity rates over the last ten years.

 Annuity rates may not seem a lot higher yet the difference of 1 to 3 percent over time generates sizable portfolio gains.
 By the way, the difference between the top paying bank rates and top paying five year maturity, multi-year **guarantee annuities (MYGAs) is typically about 1-2% higher with MYGA interest rates…[continued below video]

 Guarantees, including optional benefits, are backed by the claims-paying ability of the issuer, and may contain limitations, including surrender charges, which may affect policy values.
 During this segment, Dick and Eric are referring to Fixed Annuities unless otherwise specified.

 [continued]…Are we saying you must be crazy to put money into the bank instead of an annuity?
 NO – we are saying you may seriously be missing out if you don’t compare and consider the tax advantages and higher interest offered by fixed annuities.

 Annuities are best utilized by individuals seeking income and long-term accumulation for retirement or to protect funds that have already been saved once retirement is near or at hand.

 Both banking products and fixed annuities are considered safer, lower risk portfolio options that avoid stock market loss.

-Annuities have advantages such as tax deferral (Dick even discusses triple compounding in this weeks segment), probate avoidance, stretch for beneficiaries, and **guaranteed lifetime income when elected.
+Annuities have advantages such as tax deferral (Dick even discusses triple compounding in this weeks segment), probate avoidance, stretch for beneficiaries, and **guaranteed lifetime income if needed.

 Not long ago, most people worked as long as they were able and eventually either “died in harness” or relied on younger family members to care for them in their old age.